-Nauset Marsh Trail is a half-mile loop that skirts Salt Pond and Nauset Marsh and returns through transitional forest and fields.
+Nauset Marsh Trail is a 1.3-mile loop that skirts Salt Pond and Nauset Marsh and returns through transitional forest and fields.
 The area is well suited for studies of salt marsh ecosystems and upland succession.
 It also offers excellent bird watching opportunities.
+NPS Guide Link

 Red Maple Swamp Trail with its serpentine boardwalk gives yet another dimension to Cape Cod that is totally unexpected compared to the Outer Cape’s general landscape.
-This quarter mile walk is most colorful in the fall.
+This quarter-mile walk is most colorful in the fall.
 A portion of this trail is wheelchair accessible via Hemenway Landing.
+NPS Guide Link

 Fort Hill Trail is a one and one-half mile trail with some log steps on slopes.
-This walking trail offers spectacular view of Nauset Marsh, the Nauset Spit and the Atlantic Ocean.
+This walking trail offers spectacular views of Nauset Marsh, the Nauset Spit, and the Atlantic Ocean.
 Bring your binoculars for some wonderful birding opportunities.
+NPS Guide Link

-Cottontail Acres is more of Eastham’s conservation land with hiking trails trough the meadows peppered with wildflowers along Herring and Jemina Ponds.
+Cottontail Acres is more of Eastham’s conservation land with hiking trails through the meadows peppered with wildflowers along Herring and Jemina Ponds.
 Enter at Samoset Road.
+Trail Map

-Buttonbush Trail is a short quarter mile multi-sensory loop designed for the blind with a rope guide, and interpretive text panels in Braille and large lettering.
+Buttonbush Trail is a short quarter-mile multi-sensory loop designed for the blind with a rope guide, and interpretive text panels in Braille and large lettering.
+NPS Guide Link

-There are several guides to the hiking trails in Eastham, see the following links: Eastham Hiking Trails, Maps from Cranberry Cottages, and information on the Eastham Hiking Club.
+There are several guides to the hiking trails in Eastham, see the following links: Eastham Hiking Trails, and information on the Eastham Hiking Club.
 A guide to the trails in the National Seashore can be accessed via this link.

 The Massachusetts Audubon Society Wildlife Sanctuary in Eastham and Wellfleet has five very unique walking trails, all starting at their Nature Center and cross through forests, meadows, and marshes, including a boardwalk out to Cape Cod Bay.